gdavidbutler/decisionTableCompiler/README.md

 - Header file with type definitions and function declaration
 - Implementation file with goto-based decision logic preserving DAG structure
 - All identifiers prefixed with table name to avoid conflicts
+- Special characters in names converted to underscores for valid C identifiers

 ### State Machine Translation